levanin/cgl_rs/README.md

 Note that the sage version does not implement the same square root algorithm and so they output different results, this will be fixed in future version.

+Requires sagemath and rust, simply run ./benchmark.sh to test for 256 bit input.